 Ferrari F40 buying guide

 For many it’s the greatest road-going Ferrari of all.
-So if you’re ever lucky enough to be in a position to buy an F40, what do you need to know?
+So if you’re in a position to buy an F40, what do you need to know?

 For many supercar fans, the F40 remains the most exhilarating road car ever made.
 For the Ferrari cognoscenti it’s right up there with the 250 GTO in terms of visceral thrills and the sheer ‘want one’ factor.
 Why is this?
 No-one knows their classic Ferraris better than the experts at Bob Houghton Ltd, and service manager Russell Smith is in no doubt what makes it stand out.
 ‘They will never be allowed to make another F40 in today’s world of red tape and health and safety,’ he says.
 ‘That is what makes it so special and so desirable.’